fancyn3rd/fancy-pattern-generator/README.md

 # Fancy Pattern Generator

 A webapp that creates random texture patterns, which you can save as images.
-It is based on [pixi.js](https://www.pixijs.com/).

-**How it works:**
-A few different shapes get repeated and overlayed with different blend modes.
+It uses [pixi.js](https://www.pixijs.com/) to create few different shapes that get repeated and overlayed with different blend modes.
 All options get choosen randomly.

 ## Usage